 A status window will appear to show the progress of the restart.
-Once the service has restarted
+Once the service has restarted successfully, the software will return to the Services Manager window; the Status column will indicate that the service is Running.

 Service Control ×

 Windows is attempting to stop the following service on Local Computer

 Orchid Core VMS Server

 Close